PhD in Nursing

 About the Program

-Students who have earned a master's degree in nursing are eligible to apply.
-In addition to structured coursework, the program builds upon a research mentorship model which recognizes that research skills are learned most effectively by working with a faculty mentor, who provides opportunities to use the tools to conduct research and design, and execute an original research within a focused program of study.
+The PhD in Nursing faculty are committed to teaching traditional research methods as well as innovative and emergent research approaches and paradigms.
+In addition to structured coursework, the program builds upon a research mentorship model, which recognizes that research skills are learned most effectively by working with a faculty mentor who provides opportunities to use appropriate tools to design and execute an original research project within a focused program of study.

 Additional Information